aospapp/aosp/external/llvm/docs/Statepoints.rst

 local restrictions on the intrinsics mentioned in their respective documentation.
 The current implementation in LLVM does not check the key relocation invariant, but this is ongoing work on developing such a verifier.
-Please ask on llvmdev if you're interested in experimenting with the current version.
+Please ask on llvm-dev if you're interested in experimenting with the current version.

 .. _statepoint-utilities: